ethereum-optimism/optimism/specs/rollup-node.md

 ## From L2 Block to L2 Output Root

 After processing a block the resulting outputs will need to be synchronized with L1 for trustless execution of L2-to-L1 messaging, such as withdrawals.
-To synchronize outputs are merkleized: hashed in a structured form for minimal proof cost to any piece of data.
-The merkle-structure is defined with [SSZ], a type system for merkleization and serialization, used in L1 (beacon-chain).
+Outputs are hashed in a tree structured form for minimal proof cost to any piece of data.
+This merkle-structure is defined with [SSZ], a type system for merkleization and serialization, used in L1 (beacon-chain).
 However, we replace `sha256` with `keccak256` to save gas costs in the EVM.

 [SSZ]: https://github.com/ethereum/consensus-specs/blob/dev/ssz/simple-serialize.md